Survival analysis for AdVerse events with VarYing follow-up times (SAVVY) -- comparison of adverse event risks in randomized controlled trials: Data Availability Statement

-Individual trial data analyses were run within the sponsor organizations using SAS and R software provided by the academic project group members.
+Individual trial data analyses were run within the sponsor organisations using SAS and R software provided by the academic project group members.
 Only aggregated data necessary for meta-analyses were shared and meta-analyses were run centrally at the academic institutions.
+The aggregated data of the clinical trials are not publicly available due to confidentiality restrictions.

 A markdown file providing exemplary code to compute all the estimators discussed in this paper for a given dataset is available on github: \url{https://github.com/numbersman77/AEprobs}.
 The corresponding output is available as html file: \url{https://numbersman77.github.io/AEprobs/SAVVY_AEprobs.html}.